GSA/data-strategy/pages/background.md

 The timeline of the development of the Federal Data Strategy.
 At each step, the development team published draft documents and asked for feedback and input.
 Then the team synthesized feedback along the way and updated the Federal Data Strategy and 2020 Action Plan with insights and recommendations from Federal stakeholders and the public.

 <div class="usa-grid">
 <div class="usa-width-one-whole">
 <ul class="usa-accordion-bordered usa-width-one-whole background-principles">
   <li>
-    <button class="usa-accordion-button" aria-expanded="false" aria-controls="b-a1">How were the Principles created?</button>
+    <button class="usa-accordion-button" name="how-were-the-principles-created" aria-expanded="false" aria-controls="b-a1">How were the Principles created?</button>
     <div id="b-a1" class="usa-accordion-content">
 		<p>On behalf of the Federal Data Strategy development team, the Department of Commerce published a Request for Comments (RFC) in the Federal Register on June 27, 2018.
 The RFC included a set of 10 draft Principles for a comprehensive data strategy and asked the public to “review and provide feedback on their clarity, appropriateness, completeness, and potential duplications.”
 Comments were also submitted through the Federal Data Strategy website and GitHub.
 The RFC closed on July 27, 2018 and the website closed to comments on July 30.
 In addition, the team hosted a Federal Forum on July 25, 2018 and also attended a Public Forum to listen to the public’s comments on July 30, 2018.
 This process generated close to 100 comments related to the draft Principles.
 Feedback on the draft Principles was positive, and commenters offered many suggestions to improve the draft version, which have been incorporated in the 10 revised Principles.</p>
 		<p>In developing the Principles for Levering Data as a Strategic Asset, the following draft Principles, originally published on June 27, 2018, were revised to incorporate alternative or additional concepts or specific word choices suggested by commenters.
 The category labels of the Principles were changed to “Ethical Governance,” “Conscious Design,” and “Culture of Learning,” providing an improved framework that better reflects the revised Principles.
 Also, a mission statement for the Federal Data Strategy has been added to connect the Principles to the goal of leveraging data as a strategic asset.
 In some cases, comments were addressed by changes other than what was directly suggested by the comments.
 For example, in response to the suggestion that state and local governments be explicitly mentioned as stakeholders, the introductory paragraph adds “Federally-sponsored” data to the types of data encompassed by the Federal Data Strategy.</p>